Shamawd Chambers

-Shamawd Chambers (born March 10, 1989) is a Canadian football wide receiver who is currently a free agent.
-He most recently played for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
-After the 2011 CIS season, he was ranked as the third best player in the Canadian Football League’s Amateur Scouting Bureau final rankings for players eligible in the 2012 CFL Draft and second by players in Canadian Interuniversity Sport.
+Shamawd Chambers (born March 10, 1989) is a Canadian former professional football wide receiver who played in the Canadian Football League (CFL).
+After the 2011 CIS season, he was ranked as the third best player in the Canadian Football League's Amateur Scouting Bureau final rankings for players eligible in the 2012 CFL draft and second by players in Canadian Interuniversity Sport.
 At the 2012 CFL Evaluation Camp, Chambers ran the fastest 40-yard dash, clocking in at 4.42.
-He was selected sixth overall by the Edmonton Eskimos in the 2012 CFL Draft.
+He was selected sixth overall by the Edmonton Eskimos in the 2012 CFL draft.

 Professional career

 Philadelphia Eagles

-After going undrafted in the 2012 NFL Draft, Chambers received an invitation to the Philadelphia Eagles free-agent tryouts.
+After going undrafted in the 2012 NFL draft, Chambers received an invitation to the Philadelphia Eagles free-agent tryouts.
 The tryout took place over the May 12, 2012 weekend and lasted for 3 days.
 Chambers did not receive an invitation to the Eagles mini-camp.